MeghanBarritt/bike-share-usage-prediction/README.md

 ### Pipelines
 ---
-As an exercise, I built pipelines, tweaked for each specific dataset, to cover the entire process in the `Feature Engineering` notebook.
+As an exercise, I built pipelines, tweaked for each specific dataset, to cover the entire process in the `Feature Engineering` notebook. <br>
 ((To be added.))